Degree – Master of Science in Applied Science and Technology, MS

 Time to Degree Completion

-Alcorn’s time to degree completion policy allows 6 years to complete the electrical and electronics engineering technology program.
+Alcorn’s time to degree completion policy allows 6 years to complete the geospatial engineering technology program.
 Degree completion depends on the pace a student completes the curriculum.
 If the time exceeds six years, the student must petition the Graduate School to consider an appeal for more time to degree completion.

 See the Student Academic Appeals Policy for Expiration of Timeline for additional requirements